rayancrasta/PrivatizeIt/README.md

 This project implements an API using **FastAPI** to manage data tokenization, detokenization, and masking policies.
 It integrates with **PostgreSQL** for relational data storage and **MongoDB** for storing tokenization and masking policies.
 The API supports operations such as creating tokenization and masking policies, tokenizing and detokenizing single or batch records, and applying masking rules.

+## Concepts
+**Tokenization** replaces sensitive data with non-sensitive tokens that look similar but have no real value.
+For example, "1234-5678-9876-5432" might be tokenized to "XXXX-XXXX-XXXX-5432".

+**Masking** hides parts of data while keeping some visible.
+For instance, "1234-5678-9876-5432" might be masked to "1234-XXXX-XXXX-5432" to show only the last four digits

 ## Features

 1. **Tokenization Policies**: Create and manage tokenization policies.
 These policies are stored in both PostgreSQL and MongoDB.